mandy8055/manuj8055.github.io/_posts/2020-04-21-Introduction-to-RSA.md

 <a class="text-center" href="https://feedburner.google.com/fb/a/mailverify?uri=Mandy8055&amp;loc=en_US" onclick="window.open(this.href, 'subscribe',
     'left=20,top=20,width=500,height=500,toolbar=1,resizable=0'); return false;">Subscribe for New Posts</a>

 Cryptography is a method of protecting information and communications through the use of codes, so that only the intended users can read and process it.
-With the increase in cyber crimes there is a requirement of more and more cryptographic ways to protect information.
-One of the successful algorithms which prevails in today's world and is used almost every plethora of virtual world **RSA algorithm** which is named after its creators Ron Rivest, Adi Shamir and Leonard Adleman.
+With the increase in cyber crimes these days,  there is a dire need of more and more secure ways to protect information.
+One of the successful algorithms which even prevails in today's world and is used almost in every plethora of virtual world is **RSA algorithm** which is named after its creators Ron Rivest, Adi Shamir and Leonard Adleman.
 It is one of the most secure algorithms and it is believed that only the quantum computers can break this algorithm in a feasible way.

 In this blog post, I will discuss the working of this algorithm and how you can use this understanding in order to solve the CTF problems which are based on RSA encryption and decryption.